Last Updated on January 17, 2024 by Max

 Investigating the physiological role of vitamin K2 in inhibiting prostate cancer, we cannot overlook its well-established functions in preventing cardiovascular disease and bone health.
-Both of these healing effects of vitamin K2 are due to its function of regulating calcium metabolism: vitamin K2 improves the deposition of calcium in bones and prevents calcification of soft tissues, kidneys, and blood vessels.
+Both of these healing effects of vitamin K2 are due to its function of regulating calcium metabolism: vitamin K2 improves calcium deposition in bones.
+It prevents the calcification of soft tissues, kidneys, and blood vessels.
 Calcium accumulation in the arteries is the leading risk factor for CVD.

 The standard function of all forms of vitamin K is that they serve as an active center for the enzyme g-glutamate carboxylase, which converts specific glutamate residues into g-carboxyglutamate, known as Gla.
 Gla-protein family includes 17 members, seven of which are involved in blood clotting.
 However, only for blood coagulation factors, osteocalcin (OC; bone formation), and matrix Gla protein (MGP; an inhibitor of soft tissue calcification), the physiological role is well established and studied.

 MGP may inhibit coronary calcification thus preventing CVD or significantly reducing its risk.

 Studies show an inverse association between high vitamin K2 intake with reduced coronary calcification.
-More information you can find in these articles:
+More information can be found in these articles:

 In the Rotterdam Study, the hardness of aortic calcification correlated linearly with the dietary deficit of menaquinones (25·6 mg/d and 28·8 mg/d in severe and moderate cases, respectively).
 People who consumed the largest amounts of vitamin K2 were 52% less prone to develop artery calcification and had a 57% lower risk of dying from heart disease.